ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

 * Rebooting The Web of Trust
   * Retrieved from  https://www.WebOfTrust.info

-  > KEY COMMENT: Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other relatied Covid-19 privacy topics was cancelled.
-We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy and regulatory experts coming specifially to work on the next generation of these technologies.**
+  > KEY COMMENT: Unfortunately our last event in Buenos Aires where we planned to discussion #LocationPrivacy and other related Covid-19 privacy topics was cancelled.
+We are working now on plans for an event in the Fall in the EU, and expect many privacy tech, policy and regulatory experts coming specifically to work on the next generation of these technologies.**

 # New & Unsorted